shravanasati/squirrel/README.md

 ```sh
 stella run serve-all
 ```
-to serve on all interfaces (i.e., to view the website on a mobile on the same network)
+to serve on all interfaces (i.e., to view the website on a mobile on the same network).